4.2 What's the purpose of links?

 - They send you visitors, or traffic, from other people's websites.

-- They work for SEO: increase your position in Search Engines and let you get much more visitors through natural search.
+- They work for SEO: improve your position in Search Engines and let you get more visitors through natural search.

 - When Internet users look for information, services or products to buy, more than 8 out of 10 rely on Search Engines, not simple surfing.